OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	}
 	````

-1. Now it's again time to test the app in the Visual Studio.
-Press the **{F5}** key and wait for the debugging session and the app to initialize.
-Once the app has activated, test how the app behaves when you change the Interest Rate or the Loan Applicant using the radio button at the bottom of the task pane.
-You should see that the app updates information in the workbook and then retrieves values from the workbook for Monthly Payment and Yearly Morgage and updates the UI in the task pane.
+1. Now it's again time to test the add-in in the Visual Studio.
+Press the **{F5}** key and wait for the debugging session and the add-in to initialize.
+Once the add-in has activated, test how it behaves when you change the Interest Rate or the Loan Applicant using the radio button at the bottom of the task pane.
+You should see that the add-in updates information in the workbook and then retrieves values from the workbook for Monthly Payment and Yearly Morgage and updates the UI in the task pane.

 	![](Images/Fig15.png)

 Congratulations!
-In exercise you wrote code to create bindings on named ranges within the the Excel workbook named TestDoc.xlsx.
-You also created event handlers so that the app responds to the user when updating the app user interface.
+In this exercise, you wrote code to create bindings on named ranges within the the Excel workbook named TestDoc.xlsx.
+You also created event handlers so that the add-in responds to the user when updating the add-in UI.

-## Exercise 3: Leverage the Excel v2 JavaScript API in Excel 2016
+## Exercise 3: Leverage the Excel JavaScript API in Excel 2016
-In this exercise you will create a Excel Add-in that uses the v2 JavaScript API included in Excel 2016.
+In this exercise you will create a Excel add-in that uses the Excel JavaScript API included in Excel 2016.

 > **Note**: For this exercise you must have Excel 2016 Preview, or a later version, installed.
 Refer to the prerequisites at the beginning of this lab for links on where to obtain Office 2016 Preview.

 1. Launch Visual Studio 2013 as administrator.
-1. From the **File** menu select the **New Project** command.
-When the **New Project** dialog appears, select the **App for Office** project template from the **Office/SharePoint** template folder as shown below.
+1. From the **File** menu, select the **New Project** command.
+When the **New Project** dialog appears, select the **Office Add-in** project template from the **Office/SharePoint** template folder as shown below.
 Name the new project **Excel16Api** and click **OK** to create the new project.

-1. When you create a new App for Office project, Visual Studio prompts you with the **Choose the app type** page of the **Create app for Office** dialog.
-This is the point where you select the type of App for Office you want to create.
+1. When you create a new Office Add-in project, Visual Studio prompts you with the **Choose the app type** page of the **Create app for Office** dialog.
+This is the point where you select the type of Office Add-in you want to create.
 Leave the default setting with the radio button titled **Task pane** and select **OK** to continue.

 	![](Images/Fig02.png)